 If your child misses their COVID-19 vaccination, for any reason, they will be offered it again at a later date.

-What happens on the day of vaccination
+What happens after the vaccination

 Research has found it's very rare to have a serious allergic reaction to the vaccine.
 If this does happen, it usually happens within minutes.